 The volunteer with the usherette tray needs to be briefed to ask the question exactly as it appears and either read out all of the answers (starting from the negative end) or none of the answers to avoid leading the audience member.
 A laminated copy of the question should be in each usherette tray for the volunteer to read.

-Once everyone has left, the volunteer coordinating M&E activity should count the tokens in each box, recording this on the token count sheet in the staff handbook.
+Once everyone has left, the Hull 2017 M&E team member should count the tokens in each box, recording this on the token count sheet in the staff handbook.

 EVALUATION MATERIALS LIST